allegro/akubra/README.md

       - PUT
       - DELETE
     # behaviours in application with HTTP protocol condition for better transmission
-    # DefaultTransport it's only one required item in Transports section
+    # DefaultTransport it's only one required item in Transports section (logical validator is implemented)
     Transports:
       Transport1:
         Triggers:
           Method: GET|POST
           Path: .*
-        MergingStrategy: Default
         Details:
           MaxIdleConns: 200
           MaxIdleConnsPerHost: 1000